You are here

 Current Research and Creative Activities at the MMAD Lab and Viz Lab

-The Labs are used for multi-disciplinary research where faculty, graduate and undergraduate researchers utilize the labs and its technologies to further their research.
+The Labs offer services for multi-disciplinary research where faculty, graduate and undergraduate researchers benefit from the Labs and their technologies to further their research.
 Current research projects focus on interactive installations and visualization of scientific research, particularly climate change.